"Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

 North America held the dominant share in 2024, valued at USD 3,008.84 billion, and also maintained the leading share in 2025, with USD 3,260.08 billion.
 The North America market growth is driven by the region’s deep pool of institutional capital, including pension funds, insurers, and sovereign investors, which continues to support strong fundraising and deployment.
 A mature ecosystem of private equity firms, advisors, and financing partners also enables higher deal activity across buyouts, growth investments, and add-on acquisitions.
 In addition, a large base of mid-market companies and ongoing consolidation in sectors such as technology, healthcare, and business services provides a steady pipeline of attractive targets.

-The India market in 2025 reached a valuation of USD 351.99 billion, accounting for roughly 5% of global Private Equity revenues.
+The Indian market in 2025 reached a valuation of USD 351.99 billion, accounting for roughly 5% of global Private Equity revenues.

 Focus on Geographic Expansion and Cross-Border Sourcing by Key Players to Propel Market Progress